Police investigating officer-involved shooting in North Las Vegas

-North Las Vegas police are are investigating an officer-involved shooting that occurred near Lake Mead Boulevard and Statz Street, near Pecos Road.
+NORTH LAS VEGAS - One man is dead after being shot by North Las Vegas police officers following a traffic stop near E. Lake Mead Boulevard and Statz Street, near Pecos Road.

 BREAKING***The NLVPD is investigating an officer involved shooting in the area of Lake Mead and Statz.
 Please avoid the area while investigation continues.NLVPD PIO enroute for media.— NLVPD (@NLVPD) October 31, 2018

-Note: UPDATE: 1 man dead following police shooting in North Las Vegas